Sudarshan-gurav/Sudarshan_Repositories/index.md

    **About Mysql:**

-            MySQL is opensource DBMS.it is easily portable on any operating system. it is lightweight in nature and its support every programming language.it is powered by Oracle.
+            MySQL is open-source DBMS.it is easily portable on any operating system. it is lightweight in nature and its support every programming language.it is powered by Oracle.